-R v B & others – St Albans Crown Court – Led Junior for the first defendant in Operation Holms
+R v B & others [Operation Holms] – St Albans Crown Court - Gang warfare

-This case, which took place between November 2018 and January 2019, related to gang warfare in the Bedford area.
+Maya appeared for the first Defendant.
+This case related to gang warfare in the Bedford area.
 The page count was in excess of 25,000, largely due to the volume of telephone data served.
 Maya analysed raw phone data to observe patterns in communications and cell sites.
-She the Crown’s schedules, which led to a number of exhibits being amended.
-She conducted the cross examination of the telephone data analyst and cell site expert and made ongoing applications for disclosure.
-News coverage.
+She scrutinised the Crown’s schedules, which led to a number of exhibits being amended.
+She conducted cross examination of the telephone data analyst and cell site expert and made ongoing applications for disclosure.

-R v D and others – Warwick Crown Court – Six handed robbery conspiracy
+R v D & others [Operation Seacourt] – Warwick Crown Court - Conspiracy: High value commercial robbery

 R v E – Harrow Crown Court – Complex benefit fraud